M311HAN/M311HAN/README.md

 - Here's my portfolio [website](https://melihhangok.wordpress.com) – check it out!
 - Connect with me on [LinkedIn](http://linkedin.com/in/melihhan) for any queries or to engage in meaningful conversations about tech.

+## Why "M311HAN" is Special to Me

+Ever since I was a small child, I dreamed of owning a number plate that perfectly reflected my identity.
+For me, that number plate was "M311HAN"—a unique and personal spelling of my name (MELIHHAN).
+I spent years envisioning what it would feel like to see my dream plate on my car, and I worked hard to make that dream a reality.

+In 2017, after years of saving and planning, I finally got the chance to bid on "M311HAN" in an auction.
+Winning it was one of the most special moments of my life.
+It wasn't just about acquiring a number plate; it was about realizing a dream I had nurtured since childhood.

+"M311HAN" isn't just a username—it's a part of who I am.
+It embodies my dedication, my journey, and my passion.
+This is why I proudly use "M311HAN" in my professional work and personal branding.
+It's a reminder of what it means to set goals, work hard, and achieve something truly meaningful.

 ## 🚀 Skill Set

 **Programming Languages:**